Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Unconditional Dependence

 In fact, this correspondence between cover sets and cliques gives a bijection between the covers of $[n]$ and the edge clique covers of graphs on $n$ nodes.
 We will now show that minimal covers of $[n]$ correspond to edge clique covers that are minimal, i.e., no clique has each of its elements contained in two cliques, and vice versa.
 Indeed, a cover is minimal if and only if there does not exist a set $S_i\in \{S_1,\ldots,S_k\}$ such that for every $s\in S_i$ there is some $j_s\in [k]\setminus\{i\}$ such that $s\in S_{j_s}$.
 By construction, the latter happens if and only if there does not exist $C_i\in\{C_1,\ldots,C_k\}$ with the property that for every $c\in C_i$ there is some $j_c \in [k]\setminus\{i\}$ such that $c\in C_{j_c}$.
 The edge clique cover $\{C_1,\ldots,C_k\}$ defines an undirected graph $\U$ such that $\E^\U\coloneqq \{C_1,\ldots,C_k\}$ is its minimum edge clique cover, by Lemma~\ref{lem: unique minimum edge clique cover}.
 This gives a 1-1 correspondence between minimal covers of $[n]$ and undirected graphs on the node set $[n]$ with nonempty UEC. \end{proof}

-Via the aforementioned combinatorial formula for enumerating the minimal covers of $[n]$ it follows from Proposition~\ref{prop:min-covers} that the number of UEC-representatives on $n$ nodes for the first few positive integers $n$ are those presented in Table~\ref{table: number of uecs}.
+It follows from Proposition~\ref{prop:min-covers} that the number of UEC-representatives on $n$ nodes for the first few positive integers $n$ are those presented in Table~\ref{table: number of uecs}.

-Given the characterizations of the unconditional dependence graph $\U^\D$ of a given DAG $\D$ in Theorem~\ref{thrm:alt-defs} and the characterizations of UEC-representatives in Theorem~\ref{thrm:alpha-equals-delta} and Proposition~\ref{prop:min-covers}, we now have the necessary tools at our disposal to develop search algorithms for estimating the marginal independence structure of a distribution Markov to a DAG based on data.
+The results in this section can be used to develop search algorithms for estimating the marginal independence structure of a DAG model from data.
 The algorithms we present will rely on the underlying algebraic structure of the space of UEC-representatives, the relevant aspects of which are described in the next section.